 - American Association of Oral & Maxillofacial Surgeons, fellow

 - American Board of Oral & Maxillofacial Surgeons, board-certified and Diplomate

 - Wisconsin Society of Oral & Maxillofacial Surgeons

 Beyond the Practice

-I grew up in Plain Grove, Pennsylvania, on a dirt road in the middle of a cornfield, and have lived in Wausau with my family since 2005.
+I grew up in Plain Grove, Pennsylvania, on a dirt road in the middle of a cornfield, and have lived in many locations over my many years of experience but have been in Wausau since 2005.

 My wife Celine and I have been married for more than 32 years.
 We have 3 children, Nicholas, a recent graduate from American University in Washington DC, from the School of Foreign Service; Shaye, who attends George Washington University in Washington DC and is majoring in Writing and Collaborative Arts; Holley, who is currently a senior in high school who will be attending college come fall of 2023.